mristin/bimprove-scenarios/truck_guidance/scenario.md

 This scenario concerns truck drivers arriving at the construction site to deliver cargo.

-This is a specification of the <scenarioref name="on-site_logistics" /> where the cargo is delivered by trucks.
+This is a specification of the <scenarioref name="logistics" /> where the cargo is delivered by trucks.

 ## Models